adjust/adobe_air_sdk/README.md

 ### <a id="event-callback-params"></a>Event callback parameters

-You can also register a callback URL for that event in your [dashboard](https://dash.adjust.com), and we will send a GET request to that URL whenever the event gets tracked.
+You can also register a callback URL for that event in your [dashboard](https://dash.adjust.com), and we will send a GET request to that URL whenever the event gets recorded.
 In that case, you can also put some key-value pairs in an object and pass it to the `trackEvent` method.
 We will then append these named parameters to your callback URL.

 For example, suppose you have registered the URL `http://www.adjust.com/callback` for your event with event token `abc123` and execute the following lines: